 Self-custody wallets, called non-custodial wallets, allow you to store and manage your cryptocurrency without depending on a third party.
 With this type of wallet, you are the only one who holds the private keys.

-Many who do not wish any third party holding the keys to their wallets would prefer this method for strong their cryptos.
+Many who do not wish for any third party to hold the keys to their wallets would prefer this method.
+Self-custody wallets are often available as a browser extension, desktop, and/or mobile app.

 How do self-custody wallets work?